 Dentists usually prefer dental crowns when an existing tooth is chipped, broken, or fractured beyond repair.
 During a dental crown procedure, the tooth will be filed down and reshaped into the correct size.
 All tooth decay is then removed from the surface of the tooth and the structural integrity is restored so that it can support the dental crown.
 Then the crown is attached to the tooth or dental implant and cemented into position.
 This acts as a cap over the newly shaped tooth or dental implant to improve its strength.

 The dental bridge is a prosthetic appliance used by our dentist to treat patients with missing teeth.
 Dental bridges are false teeth that are firmly fixed between two crowns.
 The teeth on either side of the teeth that are missing are first prepared for easy placement of the bridge.
 Dental implants are used for replacing the missing teeth rather than the existing teeth.
 Once a dental bridge is placed into its position, it will function exactly like your natural teeth.

 Which is Best for You?

-If you find yourself in any of the above-mentioned situations and are confused on whether you need a dental bridge and dental crown, then visit our experienced restorative dentist today.
+If you find yourself in any of the above-mentioned situations and are confused about whether you need a dental bridge and dental crown, then visit our experienced restorative dentist today.
 Their experience and expertise will help you to overcome every kind of dental problem in a timely professional manner.

 People of El Paso Texas there is good news for you!
 The Dentist in East El Paso provides top-notch bridges and crowns at a very affordable rate.
 So if you are a resident of either El Paso, TX or the surrounding regions, then come and visit us immediately.